 Antique & Vintage Chandeliers

-Antique chandeliers might feature plenty of crystal adornments.
+Antique chandeliers might feature elaborate designs and plenty of crystal adornments.
 Do not be surprised to find gilded exteriors as well.
 Mounts to the ceiling are always ornate and rarely flush.
 The older the look, the more elaborate the mounting surface.
-Fast forward a few decades, and you will notice that these light fixtures take more of a backseat to the pendant.
+Fast forward a few decades, and you will notice that these light fixtures take more of a backseat to the pendant light.

 Antique pendants delight with massive glass globes that feature intricate workings.
 During the art deco period, they entered their heyday.
-That said, pendants never go out of style.
-They simply change style and – occasionally – shape.
+That said, pendant lights never go out of style.
+They simply change style and, occasionally, shape.

 Antique & Vintage Wall Lighting

 Antique wall sconces are favorites for ambiance.
 They take their cues from the central light fixture and contently play second fiddle.
-Look for vintage looking lighting products with small glass globes or attractively shaped – downward-pointing – lampshades.
+Look for vintage looking sconces with small glass globes or attractively shaped – downward-pointing – lampshades.

 Antique & Vintage Outdoor Lighting

 This style lighting guide would be incomplete without also mentioning antique and vintage outdoor lighting.
-These are reproductions that meet all applicable codes and style expressions.
+These are reproductions that meet all applicable codes to be safe for use in outdoor spaces.
 However, you will notice a wealth of colors that allow the homeowner to match house colors or provide unique metal counterpoints for visual aesthetics.
+Find a wide selection of outdoor light fixtures that bring antique style, including wall sconces, ceiling lights, and post lights.

 Antique & Vintage Ceiling Fans